Akshayparihar07/Python_Projects/Download Instagram Photos Videos and Metadata/README.md

 `pip install instaloader`

 ## How to run this File
-add your Instagram username and password to the following variables:
+Enter your Instagram username and password to the following variables:
 `USER` = "your_username"
 `PASSWORD` = "your_password"